arucil/tiger/README.md

 # Testing

-The unit tests is built and run with Dune.
+The unit tests are built and run with Dune.

 ```bash
 dune runtest               # Run all tests